kgnzt/tria-prima/README.md

 ### Source

-> Where data comes from and goes to.
+> Where state comes from and goes to.

 A collection of sources define how to retrieve data (http / websocket / etc) and how it relates to an application's stores via actions.